kestra-io/docs/docs/developer-guide/outputs/README.md

 #### Lookup in sibling tasks

 Sometimes, it can be useful to access previous outputs on the current task tree, what is called sibling tasks.
-For example, on [EachSequential](/plugins/core/tasks/flows/io.kestra.core.tasks.flows.EachSequential.md), you iterate for a list of value, perform the first task (Download a file for example), and load the previous file to a database.

-For this, you can pass the `taskrun.value` to outputs object:
+If the task tree is static, for example when using the [Sequential](/plugins/core/tasks/flows/io.kestra.core.tasks.flows.Sequential.md) task, you can use the <code v-pre>{{outputs.sibling.value}}</code> notation where `sibling`is the ID of the sibling task.

+If the task tree is static, for example when using the [EachSequential](/plugins/core/tasks/flows/io.kestra.core.tasks.flows.EachSequential.md) task, you need to use `sibling[taskrun.value]` to access the current tree task. `taskrun.value` is a special variable that hold the current value of the EachSequential task.

+For example:
 ```yaml
 tasks:
   - id: each